Vasudha Patil

-Vasudha Patil (Devanagari: वसुधा पाटील) is a Marathi writer from Maharashtra, India.
+Vasudha Patil was a Marathi writer from Maharashtra, India.

 She started writing in the 1970s Marathi short stories and one-act plays, some of which pertain to the contemporary change in the role of women in Marathi-speaking (and Indian) society, economic and intellectual freedom of women, and assertion of women's rights.

 The following are some of Patil's works: